The Gazette (band): 2013–2014: Beautiful Deformity and Magnificent Malformed Box tour

 After the final concert of their 11th anniversary celebrations, the Gazette announced their plans for 2013.
 Firstly, they released a DVD featuring footage from the aforementioned performance.
 Titled Live Tour12-13 Division Final Melt, the DVD came out on June 26, 2013.
-The band also released new single, titled "Fadeless", in August and new album, titled Beautiful Deformity, in October 23.
-The Gazette also announced a tour to promote these new releases.
-Titled The Gazette Live Tour13 Beautiful Deformity Magnificent Malformed Box, it started on November 2 and finished on December 28.
+The band also released a single, titled "Fadeless", in August and an album, titled Beautiful Deformity, on October 23.
+The Gazette also announced a tour to promote these releases, The Gazette Live Tour13 Beautiful Deformity Magnificent Malformed Box, which started on November 2 and finished on December 28.

-As part of their world tour September 2013, the Gazette returned to Europe for concerts.
-In September, the band went to four Latin American countries: Mexico, Chile, Argentina and Brazil.
-They did two shows in France, two in Germany and one in Finland.
+As part of their world tour in September 2013, the Gazette returned to Europe for concerts; performing two shows in France, two in Germany and one in Finland.
+The band also went to four Latin American countries that month: Mexico, Chile, Argentina and Brazil.

-During 2014, the Gazette held a trilogy of tours entitled "Redefinition" dedicated to their past albums and limited to Heresy members only.
-In March 2014, they held concerts showcasing Disorder and NIL ("Nameless Liberty Disorder Heaven"), July saw a second tour for Stacked Rubbish and DIM ("Pulse Wriggling to Dim Scene"), and a final tour in November entitled "Groan of Venomous Cell" hosting songs from Toxic and Division.
-This tour began on the day of the band's 12th anniversary, and was dedicated to the work they have achieved together over the last decade.

-During the first show of "Groan of Venomous Cell", Ruki announced that all three Redefinition tours are to be published in a DVD box entitled "STANDING LIVE TOUR14 HERESY LIMITED — 再 定 義 — COMPLETE BOX", which will be released on 2015.03.11.
+During 2014, the Gazette held a trilogy of tours entitled Redefinition dedicated to their past albums and limited to fan club members only.
+In March 2014, they held concerts showcasing Disorder and Nil, July saw a second tour for Stacked Rubbish and Dim, and a final tour in November entitled Groan of Venomous Cell hosted songs from Toxic and Division.
+This tour began on the day of the band's 12th anniversary, and was dedicated to the work they achieved together over the last decade.
+During the first show of Groan of Venomous Cell, Ruki announced that all three Redefinition tours were to be published in a DVD box set entitled Standing Live Tour 14 Heresy Limited -Saiteigi- Complete Box, which wase released on March 11, 2015.

-On December 24, 2014, Sony released Film Bug lll, featuring the Gazette's music video, "To Dazzling Darkness."
+On December 24, 2014, Sony released Film Bug III, featuring the Gazette's music video for "To Dazzling Darkness".